We may earn money or products from the companies mentioned in this post.

 Where does Ferdinand take place?
 Spain

 Ferdinand is an adorable children’s movie set in Spain.
 It’s based on the book Ferdinand the Bull, which is about a bull who would rather live out his life in the flower fields than become a prize-worthy fighting bull.
 No surprise, it is set in Ronda, Spain, the home of bullfighting.
 And at least once in the movie, you’ll see Ronda’s iconic and famous bridge, Puente Nuevo.
-And trust me because I’ve been, Ronda is even more beautiful in real life.
+And trust me because I’ve been, this white village in Spain is even more beautiful in real life.
 The movie also briefly features scenes from Madrid and Seville.

 Where does Rio inspire you to visit?
 Brazil